antononcube/RakuForPrediction-book/Articles/AI-vision-via-Raku.md

 Shell workflow pipelines can be obtained by the commands based on CLI scripts of the packages loaded above.
-For example, here is pipeline that translates the image description from English to Russian using the package "Lingua::Translation::DeepL", [AAp5]:
+For example, here is pipeline that translates the image description from English to Bulgarian using the package "Lingua::Translation::DeepL", [AAp5]:

 ```raku